Bhanudeep/Bhanudeep/README.md

 - 👋 Hi, I’m @Bhanudeep
-- 👀 I’m interested in Tech and science related aspects .
+- 👀 I’m interested in Technology and Science .
 - 🌱 I’m currently learning Quantum Physics.
 - 💞️ I’m looking to collaborate on any kind of development.
 Be it web,product,hardware etc.
 - 📫 Reach me at: